We now know that the Coronavirus Job Retention Scheme (CJRS) will come to an end on 31 October 2020.

 - You should carry out an appropriate risk assessment to ensure that you can comply with the health and safety requirements around Coronavirus;

-- Consider whether rather than bringing the person off furlough now in full, you leave them on furlough with a view to moving them to flexible furlough from 1 July.
+- Consider whether rather than bringing the person off furlough in full, you bring them back on flexible furlough (from anytime after 1 July).
 This may be helpful if you are unsure whether you do have enough work for them to return to;

 - Speak to the employee to discuss your plans and explain why the decision has been made, when you would want them to return and reassure them of the measures you have take to keep them safe, including any PPE to be provided; and

-- Issue a letter to the employee to confirm when the employee’s furlough will end, that their pay will return to 100% (assuming you do not intend to maintain lower rates of pay post-furlough – see below) and the practical arrangements for their return.
+- Issue a letter to the employee to confirm when the employee’s furlough will end, that their pay will return to 100% (assuming you do not intend to maintain lower rates of pay post-furlough – see below; or are bringing them back on flexible furlough – see above) and the practical arrangements for their return.

 What if my employee refuses to return from furlough?